Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 Why this matters

-• Closing critical gaps: Expanding to PCAs is a major scope shift.
-Many devices that were connected but not fully covered will now fall under formal supply chain oversight.
+• Closing critical gaps: Expanding to PCAs is a significant scope shift for those who have PCAs in their ESP.
+Many devices will now fall under formal supply chain oversight.

 • Flexible but vague: FERC emphasized risk-based approaches, but left room for interpretation.
 Without concrete audit criteria, entities may struggle to prove they are meeting the new expectations.